Crail Golfing Society

 Crail Golfing Society Balcomie Links

-The current iteration can be attributed to Old Tom Morris from 1895 when he laid out the first 9 holes.
-He returned 5 years later in 1900 to lay out the additional 9.
+The current iteration can be attributed to Old Tom Morris from 1895 when he laid out 12 holes.
+He returned five years later in 1900 to lay out the additional six.
 The course makes the most of the shoreline and the holes are quirky - exactly what you would expect from Old Tom Morris from 1900!
 The design also is known for its bunkers clad with old railway sleepers.

 Donald Steel wrote that not even North Berwick brings the beach into play than Crail Golfing Society Balcomie Links.
-The opening holes from 2 through 5 run along the seaside before holes 6 through 13 make use of the inland property.
+The opening holes, from two through five, run along the seaside before holes six through 13 make use of the inland property.
 The final stretch from 14 through 18, finishes near the seaside.
-The course measures less than 6,000 yard and sports five one-shot holes on the back nine - four of them in the final six holes to finish!
+The course measures less than 6000 yards and sports five one-shot holes on the back nine - four of them in the final six holes to finish!

 Crail Golfing Society Craighead Links

-Craighead Links is perched atop the cliffs affording breathtaking coastal views of the North Sea, the Firth of Forth and the Isle of May National Nature Reserve.
-The most is made of the medieval dry stone walls are used as part of the courses strategic design.
+Craighead Links is perched atop the cliffs affording breathtaking coastal views of the North Sea, the Firth of Forth, and the Isle of May National Nature Reserve.
+The medieval dry stone walls are used as part of the course's strategic design.